 In this post, we offer some key tips and reminders about how to write effective figure legends for journal submissions.
 For ease of reference, we’ve sorted the information into five categories: overall legend structure; title; materials and methods; results; and definitions.
 As you design the visual images to accompany your research, you should consider each of these elements.

-17 Tips for Writing Effective Figure Titles and Legends
+17 Tips for Writing Figure Titles and Legends

 If you keep the above tips in mind as you draft legends for your figures and consult your target journal’s specific guidelines, you’ll be well on your way to improving your quality of writing and may also increase your chances of acceptance.
-And to help ensure that your manuscript is accepted in your target journal, try Wordvice’s English language editing services and enhance your academic writing.
+And to help ensure that your manuscript is accepted in your target journal, try Wordvice’s Academic Editing Services and enhance your academic writing.
+A free certificate of editing is included after revision is completed.

 For additional information about how to write a strong research paper, make sure to check out our full research writing series!